 7. Repeat Steps 1 to 6 over and over again.

-The focus of this book is on Utilization Focused Evaluation and includes a discussion of 10 limitations of experimental designs (pp 447-450).
-Read more
+Utilization-focused evaluation: The focus of this book is on Utilization-Focused Evaluation and includes a discussion of 10 limitations of experimental designs (pp 447-450).

-The working paper, written by Elliot Stern, Nicoletta Stame, John Mayne, Kim Forss, Rick Davies, Barbara Befani for the UK Department for International Development (DFID) describes a range of alternatives to RCTs and outlines when they might be appropriate.
-Read More
+Broadening the range of designs and methods for impact evaluations: The working paper, written by Elliot Stern, Nicoletta Stame, John Mayne, Kim Forss, Rick Davies, Barbara Befani for the UK Department for International Development (DFID) describes a range of alternatives to RCTs and outlines when they might be appropriate.

-This comment, written by Dean Ornish and published on the Edge.org blog What scientific idea is ready for retirement, argues that larger studies do not always equate to more rigorous or definitive results and that randomized control trials (RCTs) may in fact introduce their own biases.
-Read more
+What scientific idea is ready for retirement: Large randomized controlled trials: This comment, written by Dean Ornish and published on the Edge.org blog What scientific idea is ready for retirement, argues that larger studies do not always equate to more rigorous or definitive results and that randomized control trials (RCTs) may in fact introduce their own biases.

-This comment from the American Evaluation Association (AEA) argues that randomized control group trials (RCTs) are not the only studies capable of generating understandings of causality and that alternative and mixed methods are also rigorous and scientific.
-Read more
+Scientifically Based Evaluation Methods: This comment from the American Evaluation Association (AEA) argues that randomized control group trials (RCTs) are not the only studies capable of generating understandings of causality and that alternative and mixed methods are also rigorous and scientific.

-This statement from the European Evaluation Society(EES) argues that randomised control trials are not necessarily the best way to ensure a rigorous or scientific impact evaluation assessment (IE) for development and development aid.
+The importance of a methodologically diverse approach to impact evaluation: This statement from the European Evaluation Society(EES) argues that randomised control trials are not necessarily the best way to ensure a rigorous or scientific impact evaluation assessment (IE) for development and development aid.
 The paper contends that multi-method approaches to IE are more effective over any single method.
-Read more

 Bernard, H. R. (2013).
 Social research methods: Qualitative and quantitative approaches (2nd ed.).
 Thousand Oaks, CA: Sage.